Why Do Flights Get Delayed?

 FAQ

-To uncover why does my flight keep getting delayed, the most straightforward approach is to communicate directly with airline staff.
-Visit any information desk at the airport, where representatives can provide specific details about the delay.
-Airlines also often update their websites and mobile apps with real-time flight information, making these resources valuable for passengers seeking updates.
+The simplest way to find out why your flight keeps getting delayed is to speak to airline staff directly.
+Visit an information desk at the airport; staff should have details about the delay.
+Airlines also frequently update their website and mobile app with real-time flight information, so these are good resources for passengers looking for updates.

-Whether you’re entitled to a refund for a delayed flight hinges on the airline’s compensation policy and the cause of the delay.
-In general, if your flight is delayed by more than 3 hours and the reason is within the airline’s control, you might qualify for compensation.
-Policies vary by airline and jurisdiction, so it’s essential to check the specific terms provided by your carrier.
+Whether you are entitled to a refund for a delayed flight depends on the airline’s compensation policy and the cause of the delay.
+Generally speaking, if your flight is delayed by more than 3 hours and the cause is something within the airline’s control, you could be eligible for compensation.
+Policies differ from one airline and jurisdiction to another, so review the specific details offered by your carrier.